USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch02_modeling_system.md

 ./run_mcip.csh |& tee run_mcip.log
 ```

-** >>COMMENT<< ** Consider update to output format to include both I/O API and netCDF.
+**>>COMMENT<<** Consider update to output format to include both I/O API and netCDF.
 And in the last bullet in this section, be sure to update output format.

-MCIP ingests output files from meteorological models, including the <a href="http://www.wrf-model.org">Weather Research and Forecasting Model (WRF), to create meteorology files that are used within the CMAQ Modeling System.
+MCIP ingests output files from meteorological models, including the [Weather Research and Forecasting Model (WRF)](http://www.wrf-model.org), to create meteorology files that are used within the CMAQ Modeling System.
 The goal of MCIP is to use as much of the data directly from the meteorological model to ensure physical consistency in the atmospheric state used by the CMAQ Modeling System.
 The output from MCIP is in the standard I/O API format that is used within the CMAQ Modeling System.
 MCIP output files can be used by the emissions processor (e.g., for meteorologically varying temperatures for mobile emissions) and by the CCTM to define the atmospheric conditions.
 An overview of MCIP can be found in Otte and Pleim (2010).

 Using output fields from the meteorological model, MCIP performs the following functions: